 Did you know that electronic waste is fastest growing waste stream globally?

 The EPA estimates that only 15 to 20 percent of e-waste is recycled, the rest of these electronics go directly into landfills, incinerators and are illegally exported to developing countries.
-This is dangerous because most electronic components possess extremely toxic elements, including lead, beryllium, polyvinyl chloride and mercury.
+This is dangerous because many electronic components possess extremely toxic elements, including lead, beryllium, mercury, arsenic, nickel and cadmium.

 There are two local, non-profit, organizations that will scrub and refurbish your not-too-ancient computer and donate it to organizations and individuals who otherwise could not afford it: The Lazarus Foundation in Columbia (PCs) and Phoenix Computers in Rockville (PC, Mac).
-For questions about donating to these organizations, contact Riderwood residents Rich Loughlin (Lazarus Foundation) or Bert Kaplan (Phoenix Computers); their contact information is available in the Resident Directory on MyErickson.
+For questions about donating to Lazarus Foundation, contact Riderwood resident Rich Loughlin ; his contact information is available in the Resident Directory on MyErickson.

 Best Buy — The closest location (now temporarily in Laurel) to drop off your electronic devices and accessories.
 The website lists all the electronics they accept, and a FAQ describes how they are recycled.